-If you are looking for the best computer skills training in Ashford Kent and the local communities of Kennington, Willesborough, Kingsnorth, Brabourne, Sellindge, Charing, Pluckley, Ham Street, Aldington, Mersham, Wye, Hothfield, Goddington, Little Chart, Brook, Egerton, Challock, Shadoxhurst and Hythe consider Flag Computer Repair, your best choice.
+If you are looking for the best computer skills training in Ashford Kent, Canterbury, Maidstone and the surrounding communities of Kennington, Willesborough, Kingsnorth, Brabourne, Sellindge, Charing, Pluckley, Ham Street, Aldington, Mersham, Wye, Hothfield, Goddington, Little Chart, Brook, Egerton, Challock, Shadoxhurst and Hythe consider Flag Computer Repair, your best choice.
 Affordable Computer Repair Service.
 Local, mobile service.
 Industry certified.
 Free Collection and Return

 Time for What Matters: Essential Windows Shortcuts

 The average person spends 90,000 hours at work.
 These hours can cost us sleep, affect our mood, and cause us to gain weight.
 Oh, and work can cause stress, too.
 We can’t give you a “get out of work free” card, but these essential Windows shortcuts will help you save time.

 By gaining efficiency at your computer, you may find you have more time for what matters.
 At work, this may be devising new innovations or getting out in the field.
 At home, these shortcuts can free up time to play a board game with the kids or do some gardening with Grandma.

 Think about X marking the spot in the text where you want to cut words, an image, or a URL.
 Drag your cursor over the selection to highlight the particular text/table/image/file (or a part of it).
 If you don’t want it at all, the cut function is another version of delete.
 If you want to move the selection, this is your first step.